Trajectory Range Visibility: Trajectory Visibility on a Simple Polygon

 \subsection{Line-segment Trajectories}

-Similar to section \ref{sec:givenvelocities}, we construct $L(\tau_q, \tau_r)$ inside $\mathcal{P}$ in $\mathcal{O}(n)$ time.
-Observe that if $L(\tau_q, \tau_r)$ becomes empty, we can stop our algorithm.
-Otherwise, it is crucial to note that regardless of the possible values for $v_q(t)$ and $v_r(t)$ (see the problem definition in section 2), the visible region on each trajectory remains the same.
-Namely, $q$ always sees the same sub-trajectory(s) of $\tau^{'}_{r}$, independent form the value of $v_q(t)$ and vise versa.
-Therefore, our aim is to specify pairs of sub-trajectories on $\tau^{'}_{q}$ and $\tau^{'}_{r}$, mutually visible for one another, and determine \textit{ranges} of velocities for $q$ and $r$ so that they fall into such mutually visible areas.
+Note that constraints (\ref{constraint4}, \ref{constraint5}) no longer hold.
+However, constraint (\ref{constraint1}) is to be removed later.
+Accordingly, we construct $L(\tau_q, \tau_r)$ inside $\mathcal{P}$ in $\mathcal{O}(n)$ time (similar to Lemma~\ref{lemma:VRT}).
+Observe that if $L(\tau_q, \tau_r)$ becomes empty, the algorithm stops.
+Otherwise, it is crucial to note that regardless of the possible values for $v_q(t)$ and $v_r(t)$ (see Problem~\ref{TRSP}), the visible region on each trajectory remains the same.
+So, $q$ always sees the same sub-trajectory(s) of $\tau^{*}_{r}$, independent from the value of $v_q(t)$ and vise versa.
+Therefore, such pairs of visible sub-trajectories on $\tau^{*}_{q}$ and $\tau^{*}_{r}$ should be specified.
+Then, \textit{ranges} of velocities for $q$ and $r$ have to be determined so that they fall into such areas visible to one another.